ThisuraThejith/cross-knowledge-assignment/README.md

 The implementation (request.php) can be found inside the 'php-assignment' directory.
 #### Steps to execute the cache functionality
 1. Install the [phpredis](https://github.com/phpredis/phpredis) extension
 2. Place the 'request.php' file inside the local php server.
-(I've used the LAMP stack).
+(I've used the LAMP stack and localhost).
 3. Inside the file there will be a place where an instance of the 'SimpleJsonRequest' class is created and the functionality is executed as follows.
 ```php
 $simpleJsonRequest = new SimpleJsonRequest();